aniabrown/hpc-carpentry-WHPC/_episodes/14-modules.md

 - "Load software with `module load softwareName`"
 - "Unload software with `module purge`"
 - "The module system handles software versioning and package conflicts for you automatically."
+- "You can edit your `.bashrc` file to automatically load a software package."
 ---

 On a high-performance computing system, it is often the case that no software is loaded by default.
 If we want to use a